behrad-kzm/Quizer/README.md

-# Quiz Application using Clean architecture and RxSwift
+# Quiz Application using Clean architecture, MVVM and RxSwift

 ### Installing and build